WatchDog Agent Deployment Tutorial

 Log Message:

-Solution: Mining is not supported in mainland China.
+Solution: Mining is not supported in mainland China and some places.
 Please make sure you are deploying the agent from a supported location.

 Log Message: